 Almost every drug and medicine passes from the mother’s bloodstream through the placenta to her unborn baby.
-If the mother uses street drugs, it can also cause the unborn baby to become addicted.
-At birth, the baby continues to need the drug.
-But because the drug is no longer available, the baby goes through withdrawal.
+If the mother uses substances that affect her nervous system, they will also affect the baby's.
+At birth, the baby has become used to getting the drug.
+But because the drug is no longer available, the baby may have symptoms of withdrawal.

 Some drugs and medicines are more likely to cause the syndrome than others.
 But nearly all have some effect on the baby.
+When more than one drug has been used, the symptoms are often worse.
 These include:

-Alcohol use also causes withdrawal in the baby.
-It also can cause another groups of problems called fetal alcohol spectrum disorders.
+Alcohol use can also cause another group of problems called fetal alcohol spectrum disorders.

-Pregnant women who use drugs or drink alcohol put their unborn babies at risk for neonatal abstinence syndrome and other problems.
+Pregnant women who use drugs, smoke, or drink alcohol put their unborn babies at risk for neonatal abstinence syndrome and other problems.
 Women who use drugs also may be less likely to get prenatal care.
 This can also increase the risks for both mother and baby.

 Symptoms of the syndrome may vary depending on: